bvladoiu/prisma-editor/task_log.md

 # Tasks

+## Add page TAG tracking to Editor - 07/21/2025
+Added logic to the Editor to track the page TAG in addition to site and language.
+The implementation includes:
+1. Modified the Page base class to include TAG support with a companion object TAG constant and tag property
+2. Added standard methods (commit, load, set, refresh) to the Page class following the component pattern
+3. Added a TAG to the Home page class with a companion object and overridden tag property
+4. Added currentPageTag property to the Editor object to track the current page tag
+5. Updated commit/load/set APIs in Editor to persist/retrieve the page TAG
+6. Updated the BottomDrawer component to include the pageTag in its form and data handling
+7. Updated the toggleEditMode() method to update the currentPageTag when saving

+This change enhances the Editor's functionality by allowing it to track which page is being edited, in addition to the site and language.
+The page TAG follows the same component TAG pattern used throughout the project, ensuring consistency and maintainability.
+This prepares the application for future pages and ensures that all content can be properly persisted and retrieved based on site, language, and page.

 ## Remove deprecated size parameter from Icon component - 07/20/2025
 Removed the deprecated size parameter from the Icon component as part of the ongoing effort to standardize icon sizing across the application.
 The implementation includes:
 1. Removed the size parameter from the Icon class constructor